Book an appointment

 Our tendinopathy section provides condition-specific guidance for common presentations including Achilles, patellar, gluteal, rotator cuff and lateral elbow tendon disorders.
 Each page outlines diagnostic clarity, staged rehabilitation principles and realistic recovery timelines.

-If you are unsure whether a specialist service is appropriate, we recommend starting with an assessment.
-This allows your clinician to determine what is driving your symptoms and guide you toward the most appropriate plan.
+If you are unsure which pathway is most appropriate, we recommend starting with a specialist assessment.
+This allows your clinician to identify the primary driver of symptoms and guide you toward the correct service from the outset.

 Working within a wider clinical pathway